mnot/I-D/dnsop-onion-tld/draft.md

 # Acknowledgements

-Thanks to Roger Dingledine, Linus Nordberg and Seth David Schoen for their input and review.
+Thanks to Roger Dingledine, Linus Nordberg, and Seth David Schoen for their input and review.

 This specification builds upon previous work by Christian Grothoff, Matthias Wachs, Hellekin
-O. Wolf, Jacob Appelbaum and Leif Ryge to register the .onion TLD in conjunction with other, similar TLDs.
+O. Wolf, Jacob Appelbaum, and Leif Ryge to register the .onion TLD in conjunction with other, similar TLDs.